Stephen II, Ban of Bosnia: Conflicts in Dalmatia

-The Hungarian king Charles I Robert had asked Stephen II again, around 1323, to join the new Ban of Slavonia Nikola Omodijev and launch a joint offensive against Nelipić in Croatia.
+The Hungarian king Charles I Robert had asked Stephen II again, around 1323, to join the new Ban of Slavonia Nicholas Felsőlendvai and launch a joint offensive against Nelipić in Croatia.
 Nikola's expedition eventually failed, but it did rise up Juraj II Šubić (brother of Mladen II Šubić) against Nelipić, and, eventually, Bosnian Ban Stephen II himself.
 The movement wanted to return the Šubić to power in Croatia with Juraj II on the throne.
 When an all-out war broke out between the armies of Prince Ivan Nelipić and Juraj II Šubić in the Summer of 1324, Ban Stephen II contributed considerable support to the Šubićs, without involving his forces into clashes.
 It turn out to be good move, because the Šubić's party was massacred near Knin and Juraj II Šubić himself was captured by Prince Nelipac.
 Stephen II had attempted to liberate Juraj II from imprisonment, but without success.

 Ivan Nelipić immediately pushed the fight against Ban Stephen II, and managed to capture city of Visuća, but Stephen's shrewd politics and willingness to bestow his nobility with privileges had paid off, as Vuk of Vukoslavić family had helped him to retake the city.
 Although Stephen's military ambitions were only relatively successful he continued to wage war against the enemies of the Šubić.
 His target was the city of Trogir which was one of the major supporters of Nelipić's campaigning.
 Stephen adopted a harsh tactic.
 His forces raided Caravans from Trogir, which eventually forced its denizens to humbly sign a peace and addressed him as the high and mighty lord Stephen free ruler and master of Bosnia, Usora and Soli and many other places and Prince of the Hum.
 It is because of this that Stephen started a conflict with the Republic of Ragusa regarding trade.
 Stephen was shown as a very tough negotiator and the negotiations finally ended in 1326.